ClinicalTrials.Veeva

 About

-Comparative study of pharmacokinetics and bioequivalence of the study drug Doxylamine + Pyridoxine, enteric-soluble, film-coated tablets, 10 mg + 10 mg (Valenta Pharm JSC, Russia), and reference drug Diclectin, delayed-release tablets, 10 mg + 10 mg (registration certificate holder - Tzamal Bio-Pharma, Israel, manufacturer - Duchesnay Inc, Canada) in healthy volunteers under fed conditions.
+This study aims to evaluate pharmacokinetic profile and establish bioequivalence of the investigational drug Doxylamine + Pyridoxine, enteric-soluble, film-coated tablets, 10 mg + 10 mg (Valenta Pharm JSC, Russia) compared to the reference drug Diclectin, delayed-release tablets, 10 mg + 10 mg (registration certificate holder - Tzamal Bio-Pharma, Israel, manufacturer - Duchesnay Inc, Canada) in healthy volunteers under fed conditions.

 Enrollment